-Hey Grant, thanks for talking to The New Current, how's things been?
+Hey Jonathan thanks for talking to The New Current, how's things been?

-Congratulations on having Downriver selected for this years Iris Prize in Cardiff, how did you feel when you found out?
+Congratulations on having A Doll's Eyes selected for this years Iris Prize in Cardiff, how did you feel when you found out?

-Tell me a little bit about Downriver, what was the inspiration behind the film?
+Tell me a little bit about A Doll's Eyes, what was the inspiration behind the film?

-What would you say was the most challenging scene for you to film was?
+What would you say was the most challenging part of making this film has been for you?

 Looking back would there be anything you'd do differently?